davidsbatista/davidsbatista.net/_posts/2024-02-29-Transformer.md

 Instead of word tokenisation or character tokenisation, the Transformer uses something in between named __Subword Tokenisation__.

 If it was word tokenisation it would have to store a large number of words which could lead to memory and processing issues.
-This could be handled with with a cut-off but then it would always lead to some out of vocabulary words.
+This could be handled with a cut-off, but then it would lead to some out of vocabulary words.

 In the other extreme are character-based tokenisation, memory footprint would no longer be a problem as well as out-of-vocabulary words, but it would need to first learn each character representation before learning a new word, this for each word in the text.

-With __Subword Tokenisation__ frequent words are kept they are and rare words are break words into subwords.
+With __Subword Tokenisation__ frequent words are kept as they are and rare words are break words into sub-words.